 COA 426 Electronic News Gathering (3.0); 3 cr.
 Shooting, editing and producing for the electronic news media.
 Lecture and lab course provides students with experience as producers and directors for news programs.
 Also includes an overview of ENG equipment as well as EFP (Electronic Field Production) techniques and equipment and digital video production on location.
-Prerequisite: COA 312
+Prerequisite: COA 312 the news field; online news reporting, web journalism, blogging; electronic publishing, design and techniques of electronic publishing using a journalistic approach.
+Corequisite: COA 426.

 COA 427 Media and Information Society (3.0) 3 cr.
-Introduces the latest technologies in the news field; online news reporting, web journalism, blogging; electronic publishing, design and techniques of electronic publishing using a journalistic approach.
-Corequisite: COA 426.
+Introduces the latest technologies in

 COA 430 TV Drama (3.0); 3 cr.
-Involves the conception of shooting, directing, and editing of TV dramatic production.
-Shooting live to tape drama and sitcoms with live audience.
-Prerequisite: COA 310 and COA 312.
+This course involves both the theory and the practical elements needed to shooti, direct, and edit a TV dramatic production.
+Students shoot before a live audience.
+Final project requires a complete tv drama beginning with the original script to the final tape.
+Prerequisite: COA 310.

-COA 435 Writing for TV and Film (3.0); 3 cr.
+COA 435 Writing for TV and Film (3.0): 3 cr.
 An advanced inquiry into the art of investigating, structuring, and writing original screenplays.
 Mastery of researching and developing authentic characters, as well as generating solid story plot devices using professional screenplay style.
 Different film genres and story techniques will also be explored, in addition to the process of literary adaptation and how to adapt a play, novel, or short story into a feature-length film.
 Prerequisite: COA 310.